ricardotavaresit/eti-vue2-chapter11/README.md

 - Class 03: Create routes in Vue JS
 - Class 04: Remove hash from URL in Vue JS
 - Class 05: Create named routes in Vue JS
+- Class 06: Routes with parameters in Vue JS

 ## Technologies used
 - VueJS;